Skip to Content

 Consent

 Where SCIS is relying on consent as a means to process personal data, any person may withdraw this consent at any time.
 Examples where we do rely on consent include certain types of uses of images.
-Please be aware however that SCIS may not be relying on consent but may have another lawful reason to process the personal data in question, even without your consent.
+Where we post images of pupils of members schools on our website, we require member schools to confirm that they have the appropriate consents as stated above.

 That reason will usually have been asserted under this Privacy Notice or may otherwise exist under some form of contract or agreement with you or the member school or other third party you are employed by.